runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Range map lookup for range of key

+You can look up for the range that a key of a `RangeMap` is stored in in O(log(N)) time (where N is the size of the `RangeMap`).
+This will yield an exception during concrete execution if the key is not in the range map.

 ```k
   syntax Range ::= "find_range" "(" RangeMap "," KItem ")"                    [function, hook(RANGEMAP.find_range), klabel(RangeMap:find_range)]
 ```

 ### Range map update

+You can insert a range/value pair into a `RangeMap` in O(log(N)) time (where N is the size of the `RangeMap`).
+Any ranges adjacent to or overlapping with the range to be inserted will be updated accordingly.

 ```k
   syntax RangeMap ::= RangeMap "[" keyRange: Range "<-" value: KItem "]"           [function, klabel(RangeMap:update), symbol, hook(RANGEMAP.updateRng), prefer]